pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 5.1.6 =
+* Fixes a bug that made creating a payment link from admin impossible.

 = 5.1.5 =
 * Fixes an undefined index bug for some viabill related variables.